 Pro and Cons: Offering Employee Benefits

-Employee benefits just add to employer costs, right?
-So why should an employer offer them?
 Below are some considerations to weigh when deciding if providing employee benefits will also benefit your business.
 See FindLaw's Wages and Benefits section for additional articles and resources.

 - A benefits package, especially one that offers good health insurance coverage (including dental and vision), helps attract and retain quality employees.

 - Businesses get the tax advantage of deducting plan contributions, including health insurance, life insurance, and pension plans.

 - Employees often will accept better benefits in lieu of a higher salary, which can be a savings to the business.